Skip to main content

 Photo by Innerbody Research

-We think it’s reasonable for a visitor to expect that clicking the “Grow fuller hair” link would take them to a product page that lays out all of the hair loss treatment options, but that isn’t what it does.
-Instead, it takes them to a questionnaire about their hair type, hair loss experience, and other such matters.
-While this navigation flow makes sense since Hers is a telehealth company, it also presents an obstacle to the visitor who wants to get a rundown of their options before putting time and effort into what’s essentially an onboarding process.
-Similarly, if you want to contact customer service, you won’t find a “Contact” link anywhere on the front page but will have to locate “Customer Help Center” to be taken to a page that does contain a “Contact” link.
-In other words, useful information is obscured behind extraneous navigation.
+We think it’s reasonable to expect that clicking the “Grow fuller hair” link would take us to a product page that lays out all the hair loss treatment options, but that isn’t what happens.
+Instead, it takes us to a questionnaire about our hair type, hair loss experience, and other such matters.
+While this navigation flow makes sense, given that Hers is a telehealth company, it also presents an obstacle to anyone who wants a rundown of their options before putting time and effort into what’s essentially an onboarding process.

-The sum of the issue is this: Nutrafol minimizes your time from check-in to checkout, with a tolerable bump in the road, whereas buying from Hers takes more of a commitment and likely more patience.
+The bottom line is this: Nutrafol minimizes your time from check-in to checkout, with a tolerable bump in the road, whereas Hers requires a greater commitment and a lot more patience.

 Customer support

-Our chief point of comparison in evaluating customer support was each company’s online chat feature.
-Both are convenient, both are effective, but only Nutrafol offers those qualities to everyone.
+In evaluating customer support, our chief point of comparison was each company’s online chat feature.
+Both are convenient, both are effective, but only with Nutrafol is the feature accessible to everyone.

 Final thoughts

 In terms of effective treatments, Hers is the company you probably want to go with.
-Unless you’re unable to use prescription-strength products, or you’d rather explore a botanical treatment path, its minoxidil and/or finasteride products will give you the best odds of reversing the effects of androgenetic alopecia or other forms of hair loss, and at a friendlier price point.
+Unless you’re unable to use prescription-strength products, Hers’ minoxidil and/or finasteride products will give you the best odds of reversing the effects of hair loss, and at a friendlier price point.

-Nutrafol, however, offers some of the most compelling supplemental products inhibiting the root causes of androgenetic alopecia, so it’s worth considering as an alternative.
-It also provides a user-friendlier website that better values the consumer’s time.
+Nutrafol, for its part, offers some of the most compelling supplemental products that address the root causes of androgenetic alopecia, so it’s worth considering as an alternative.
+It also provides a more user-friendly website that better values the consumer’s time.

 If you’re on the fence between prescription-strength and supplemental treatments, we urge you to discuss options with your doctor.
 They can help you further weigh the pros and cons of each treatment path.